 Care and caution are necessary in the wearing and use of clothing issued to you by the institution.
 You cannot mutilate, mark or disfigure state-issued clothing, nor make any alterations to these clothes.
 Careless or malicious destruction of clothing will not be permitted.
-You are not permitted to receive or wear any article of clothing not issued to you by The Department of Corrections except in the work release program.
-The only exceptions to this rule are items received in approved packages and items purchased through the canteen.
+You are not permitted to receive or wear any article of clothing not issued to you or approved by the Department of Corrections.

 You are permitted to have in your possession and/or wear only the jewelry listed as long as their dollar value does not exceed the imposed limit.
-Descriptions of the items of jewelry and their value must be recorded in your institutional record.
+Descriptions of the items of jewelry and their value must be recorded in your institutional record on a property form.

 - 1. A watch not to exceed \$25.00 value. - 2.
 A wedding band, not to exceed \$50.00 value. - 3.
-A religious item, restricted to a necklaces only, not to exceed \$25.00 value. - 4.
-Two pair of earrings, females inmates only, not to exceed total value of \$25.00.
+A religious item, restricted to a necklace with single medallion only, not to exceed \$25.00 value.